marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 I'm Mar Batlle.
 I'm a Bioinformatics Research Intern at Barcelona Supercomputing Center, focusing on applying multilayer networks techniques to the study of rare diseases affecting children.

 I attended Universitat de Girona where I earned my BSc in Biotechnology.
-During school, I ended up working as the program director and hiring managet at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.
+During school, I ended up working as the program director and hiring manager at a summer camp in the picturesque area of Algonquin Park, in Ontario, Canada.

 The COVID-19 pandemic turned my plans upside down, and gave me the time to change my focus and break into a new and exciting career path, bioinformatics.
 I started grad school at the National School of Health, ISCIII and graduated with a Master's of Bioinformatics Applied to Precision Medicine and Health.